We Hate to Waste logo

 Five Conclusions

-1. We live in a very wasteful city; and our waste is creating many issues, including health risks, inequity and climate change.
+1. We live in a very wasteful society (and I, in a wasteful city).
+Our waste creates myriad issues, including health risks, inequity and climate change.

-5. Sharing strategies can help us get beyond recycling.
-They can also help us to change our consumer culture and promote positive social change.
+4. Sharing strategies can help us get beyond recycling, save money, and promote positive social change.

 If Trash Could talk poetry book by Jacquie Ottman